 They screw around with all of the Pokemon to eat up two minutes of screentime.
 When they’re done, the other Pokemon leave and they realize that it’s getting awfully late.
 Pikachu has to be back before Ash returns, so he asks the Pichu Bros. to lead him there.
 They start to leave but AH ZOMBIE!!

 Oh, I guess Houndour lived through that.
 Houndour arrives and starts chasing them around again, causing the big tire fort to fall over, burying Houndour in huge heavy tires.
 Well, I guess it’s dead again.
 A moment of silence for twice dead Houndour.

 Also, why is Pikachu not attacking Houndour?
 It’s shocked people and Pokemon for lesser reasons.

 Anyway, Houndour’s not dead again, instead it’s mildly stuck I think maybe.
-Pikachu and the Pichu Bros help it out and they’re instant friends I guess.
+Pikachu and the Pichu Bros. help it out and they’re instant friends I guess.
+Saving Pokemon from being trapped – making jerk Pokemon nice since Short 01.
 Another part of the fort starts falling over, and Houndour and Pikachu try to save it, but they’re slipping fast.
-The Pichu Bros then call their friends back to help out…Where were they going anyway?
+The Pichu Bros. then call their friends back to help out…Where were they going anyway?
 Do they have owners?
 Where else would they be living besides that fort?

 The Pokemon band together to save the fort, even Cubone, the Pokemon who cares only about itself.
 Sorry – some leftover bitterness.